Sign Up

 Newborn Assessment

 A full newborn nursing assessment should include measurements such as vital signs, head circumference, weight, and length.
 The assessment should start first by noticing the infant’s general appearance, including position, movement, color, and breathing (McKee-Garrett, 2023b).
-During this general observation, the RN should identify any apparent deformities, how the baby moves, their color while resting, and their respiratory effort (nasal flaring, grunting, retractions of the chest).
+During this general visual observation, the RN should note any apparent deformities, how the baby moves, their color while resting, and their respiratory effort (nasal flaring, grunting, retractions of the chest).

 Skin